 The mild acid exfoliates the outer layer of the skin to help remove discoloration and rough skin.

-Don’t worry, this one has nothing to with the gym.
-A small 2010 study found that dermatologist-performed lactic acid peels done once every two weeks for three months improved the texture, appearance, and pigmentation of the skin and lightened acne scars.
+A small 2010 study found that dermatologist-performed lactic acid peels done once every 2 weeks for 3 months improved the texture, appearance, and pigmentation of the skin and lightened acne scars.

 Topical retinoids are another acne treatment with scar-smoothing benefits.
-In addition to speeding up your cell regeneration and improving your skin’s texture, retinoids can also help reduce discoloration and make scars less noticeable according to a recent review.
+In addition to speeding up your cell regeneration and improving your skin’s texture, retinoids can also help reduce discoloration and make scars less noticeable, according to a

-You can find creams and serums with retinoids over the counter, but your healthcare provider can also prescribe you higher concentrations.
+You can find creams and serums with retinoids over the counter, but a healthcare professional can also prescribe you higher concentrations.
 Look for products that list retinol as one of the active ingredients.

 Chances are high that you’ve already used salicylic acid to treat your acne in the past.
 From pads to spot treatments and lotions to face cleansers, it’s in just about every kind of acne treatment these days.